Logan Scamfer

 About Me

 Thanks for stopping by my website!
-I am a Masters student at University of Alaska Fairbanks studying Geophysics with a specific focus on seismoacoustics.
-I am originally from Washington State where I found my passion for the outdoors and interest in Earth processes, leading me to pursue a degree in Geosciences.
-I completed my B.S. in Geoscience with an emphasis in Geophysics from Boise State University in 2023, and moved to Alaska in early 2024 to pursue a graduate degree.
-While at Boise State I was fortunate enough to be involved in an undergraduate research project with Dr. Jake Anderson where I was first introduced to the field of infrasound.
-That experience sparked a deep interest in the subject, and lead me to study at UAF under Dr. David Fee.
-My current research interests lie in acoustic-seismic coupling.
-We have been working to understand and quantify the seismic particle motion of air-to-ground coupled waves, and explore its potential to characterize shallow subsurface structure.
-Outside of work I enjoy hiking, skiing, and playing guitar.
+I am a Year-Round Graduate Intern at Sandia National Laboratories and recently completed my M.S. in Earth System Science (Solid Earth Geophysics) at the University of Alaska Fairbanks.
+I am originally from Washington State, where I developed a passion for the outdoors and an interest in the Earth that ultimately led me to pursue a degree in geosciences.
+I earned my B.S. in Geoscience with an emphasis in Geophysics from Boise State University in 2023 and moved to Alaska in early 2024 to begin graduate studies.
+While at Boise State, I was fortunate to participate in an undergraduate research project with Dr. Jake Anderson, where I was first introduced to the field of infrasound.
+That experience sparked a lasting interest in acoustics that led me to pursue graduate research at UAF under Dr. David Fee.
+My research has been primarily focused on acoustic-seismic coupling and meteor infrasound, but I am broadly interested in using seismoacoustics to study anything that produces wiggles!
+Outside of work, I enjoy hiking, skiing, and playing guitar.

 Contact